What is a rheumatic disease?

 - Thromboangiitis obliterans (Buerger disease) — this is a form of vasculopathy due to thrombosis of small or medium vessels that is associated with smoking and is often asymmetrical and associated with cold climate or exercise; its skin signs are painful purple or blue fingers or toes (see blue toe syndrome) that may ulcerate or become gangrenous leading to amputation of a limb.

 - Kawasaki disease — this is an acute multisystem vasculitis with fever,and systemic and cardiac manifestations; it is the most common cause of heart disease in children; its skin signs are polymorphous exanthem (90% of which are found on the trunk and proximal limbs), perineal eruption (macular or plaque-type erythema that desquamates within 48 hours); oedema and erythema of palms and soles; oral signs (including 'cherry' lips, dry and cracked 'strawberry' tongue with hypertrophied papillae, and dilated blood vessels), and periungual desquamation.

 Large vessel vasculitis

-- Multisystem inflammatory disease affecting skin, eyes, joints and other systems.
+Behçet disease is a multisystem inflammatory disease affecting the skin, eyes, joints, and other systems.
+Its skin signs include: